 An additional measurement set for displacement measurement at the target range of 30 m was performed, but in a different manner: the target was moved with a 5 mm step in the same direction, for a number of 30 steps.
 The displacement values were unwrapped manually and the results are presented in Figure 9.
+Currently, there is no automatic phase unwrapping procedure, as described in [17].
 The standard deviation of the error is 0.16 mm.

 Figure 9.
-Displacement measurement errors at 30m range for 30 consecutive steps in the same direction, with a step size of 5mm.
+Displacement measurement errors at 30 m range for 30 consecutive steps in the same direction, with a step size of 5 mm.